oslabs-beta/LatchQL/README.md

 # Getting Started

+1. Install LatchQL npm package.
-1. Clone the playground.
+2. Clone the playground.
-2. uhhhhh
+3. Install its dependencies:

+   `npm install --force`
+4. Build the playground:

+   `npm run dev`

 # How to use LatchQL Playground